-Members of the Journalism Staff produce the Student Prints school newspaper.
+Members of the Journalism Staff produce The Student Prints school newspaper.
 It is expected that Journalism students will provide continuity to the newspaper program and generally provide the leadership on the paper.
-It is also expected that each Journalism student will help in the production, planning, advertising campaign, research, writing, photography and design of the newspaper.
+Journalism students produce, plan, research, write, photograph and design the school newspaper.
 The work involved in this class demands that extra time be spent beyond the regularly assigned publications period.
-Staffers often spend evenings completing deadlines.
+Staffers may spend afternoons completing deadlines.
 Staff selections are made through application and appointment in December and January.
+Although there are no prerequisites, Introduction to Journalism or a solid background in other English courses is recommended.